 Tax Treatment

-- Loan amount is not considered taxable income
+- The amount of loan is not taxable

 Business Use